BigQuery¶

 6. Pick a profiling mode that fits your byte budget¶

-> /db profiling-mode sampled
+> /profiling sampled

 ✓ Active mode → sampled (TABLESAMPLE SYSTEM, 5000 rows)